a55tronaut/race2uranus/contracts/README.md

 - `npm run setTimeParams -- --network <network_name>` - set the time params of the Race2Uranus contract.
 See `scripts/setTimeParams.ts` for details.
 - `npm run setRaceConfig -- --network <network_name>` - set the race params of the Race2Uranus contract.
 See `scripts/setRaceConfig.ts` for details.
 - `npm run sendTestTokens -- --network <network_name>` - send some test tokens (MAGIC and NFTs) to a given address.
 This is great for testing purposes.
+- `npm run createFirstRace -- --network <network_name>` - creates a race if none exist.
+By default the contract is deployed without any active races to give you a chance to perform final checks and adjust parameters if needed before kicking off the first race.

 ## Contract [verification](https://hardhat.org/hardhat-runner/plugins/nomiclabs-hardhat-etherscan)